-We consider the special case of Theorem \ref{thm on the canonical class Gompf}, where the embedded surfaces are tori.
-Let $M$ and $N$ be closed symplectic 4-manifolds which contain symplectically embedded tori $T_M$ and $T_N$ of self-intersection $0$, representing indivisible classes.
+We consider a special case of Theorem \ref{thm on the canonical class Gompf}, where the generalized fibre sum is along embedded tori in cusp neighbourhoods.
+Let $M$ and $N$ be closed symplectic 4-manifolds which contain symplectically embedded tori $T_M$ and $T_N$ of self-intersection zero, representing indivisible classes.
 Suppose that $M$ and $N$ have torsion free homology and both tori are contained in cusp neighbourhoods.
 Then each torus has two vanishing cycles coming from the cusp.
-We choose identifications of both $T_M$ and $T_N$ with $T^2$ such that the vanishing cycles are given by the simple closed loops $\gamma_1=S^1\times 1$ and $\gamma_2=1\times S^1$.
+We choose identifications of both $T_M$ and $T_N$ with $T^2=S^1\times S^1$ such that the vanishing cycles are given by the simple closed loops $\gamma_1=S^1\times 1$ and $\gamma_2=1\times S^1$.
 The loops bound embedded vanishing disks in $M$ and $N$, denoted by $(D_1^M, D_2^M)$ and $(D_1^N, D_2^N)$.
 The existence of the vanishing disks shows that the embeddings $T_M\rightarrow M$ and $T_N\rightarrow N$ induce the zero map on the fundamental group.

 We choose for both tori trivializations of the normal bundles and corresponding push-offs $T^M$ and $T^N$.
 By choosing the trivializations appropriately we can assume that the vanishing disks bound the vanishing cycles on these push-offs and are contained in $M\setminus \mbox{int}\,\nu T_M$ and $N\setminus \mbox{int}\,\nu T_N$.
-The vanishing disks have self-intersection $-1$ if the vanishing circles on the boundary of the tubular neighbourhood are framed by the normal framing on the torus and the meridian.
+The vanishing disks have self-intersection $-1$ if the vanishing cycles on the boundary of the tubular neighbourhood are framed by the normal framing on the push-off.
 We consider the symplectic generalized fibre sum $X=X(\phi)=M\#_{T_M=T_N}N$ for a gluing diffeomorphism

 The vanishing cycles on both tori determine a basis for $H_1(T^2)$.
 If $a_i=\langle C,\gamma_i\rangle$ and $\sigma$ denotes the meridians to $T_M$ in $M$ and $T_N$ in $N$, then the gluing diffeomorphism $\phi\colon \partial\nu T_M\rightarrow \partial \nu T_N$ maps in homology